 Overnight: Aswan | Breakfast

 Aswan - Nile felucca cruise.
 This morning there is an optional excursion to the rock-cut temple of Abu Simbel.
 UNESCO World Heritage-listed since 1979, the temple features four colossal statues of King Ramses II and is a spectacular example of ancient Egyptian art.
 We then take a short boat ride to visit the Philae Temple on Agilika Island.
 Dedicated to the goddess Isis, this was the last classical Egyptian style temple and has attracted pilgrims for thousands of years.
+Upon returning to Aswan we visit a perfume oil emporium.
+The use of essential and perfumed oils in Egypt dates back to 2700BC.
+Perfumed oils were used by women, pharaohs and by temple priests for worship who offered a melange of 6 perfumes called Kyphi to the Sun God at dawn, noon and dusk.

 Our afternoon sees us board a Nile Felucca, the traditional sailboat of the region, which will be our home for the next two nights.
 We spend the rest of the day relaxing and at night sleep out on deck, with a wonderful blanket of stars overhead.